PC AB March 2022

 4.3.
 If you ask us to take over responsibility for the management of an existing portfolio of registered rights, you may ask us to verify the details of the portfolio that are provided to us by you or on your behalf.
 If you do not ask us to undertake such verification, then you must ensure that the details provided are complete and accurate and we will have no responsibility to verify them.
 We may make a charge for recording details of an existing portfolio on our systems and/or for undertaking any requested verification work.

 4.4.
 You must notify us as soon as possible if you no longer wish us to provide any services on which you have instructed us, whether in general or in relation to a given matter.
-Until we receive such notification, we may undertake (and charge for) all such steps as we consider reasonably necessary to provide those services, including:
+Until we receive such notification, we may undertake (and charge for) all such steps as are reasonably necessary to provide those services, including:

-(a) such steps as are necessary to maintain in force any registered intellectual property rights or pending applications for such rights; and
+(a) such steps as are necessary to maintain in force any of your registered intellectual property rights or pending applications for such rights; and

-(b) reporting upon actions or other communications received from intellectual property offices or other persons in relation to pending applications for intellectual property rights or granted rights.
+(b) reporting to you upon actions or other communications received from intellectual property offices or other persons in relation to your pending applications for intellectual property rights or granted rights.

 4.5.
-If you are a foreign attorney to whom we are providing services for the ultimate benefit of your client, you must indemnify us against any loss or damage (including any awards of damages or legal costs against us, our own legal costs and expenses and any indirect loss or damage) arising from any claim made against us by your client as a result of your failure accurately to communicate to your client any part of our advice and/or (2) your provision to us of any incorrect data as we are entitled to assume it is correct.
+If you are a foreign attorney to whom we are providing services for the ultimate benefit of your client, you must indemnify us against any loss or damage (including any awards of damages or legal costs against us, our own legal costs and expenses and any indirect loss or damage) arising from any claim made against us by your client as a result of (1) your failure accurately to communicate to your client any part of our advice and/or (2) your provision to us of any incorrect data as we are entitled to assume it is correct.